 When my twins were infants (before the time of COVID — read everything COVID here), I did everything in my power to contain germs.
 I mean EVERYTHING.
 I made myself crazy keeping them separate from each other, sanitizing paci’s 12 times a day, spraying the entire house with Lysol (cough, cough), rubbing Baby Vicks on their feet and covering them with socks, changing their bedding daily, and sectioning off a “healthy” part of the house for my older child, and anyone else lucky enough to have avoided the evil illness.

 And do you know what ALWAYS happened (and still does)?
 They all – actually we all – got sick anyway.
 Always.

 I am not kidding you – I spent a good year of my life trying to contain germs.
 Here’s the thing about germs: they can’t be contained in your own household.
 They spread.
 Rapidly.
 Violently.
 With force.

-My twins, Mila & Grace, are 2.5 years old now, and my oldest, Harper, is 6.
+My twins, Mila & Grace, are 2.5 years old now (at time of publish), and my oldest, Harper, is 6 (at time of publish).
 Harper’s immune system is steadily getting stronger; she no longer gets every little virus that comes her way (and believe me, as a kindergartner, there are A LOT).
 But the twins?
 They are still building theirs… and it’s been a rough ride.